oxsecurity/megalinter/docs/descriptors/snakemake_snakemake.md

                         or by solving an ilp.
-The ilp scheduler aims to reduce runtime and hdd usage by best possible use of resources. (default: greedy) --scheduler-ilp-solver {PULP_CBC_CMD,PULP_CHOCO_CMD}
+The ilp scheduler aims to reduce runtime and hdd usage by best possible use of resources. (default: greedy) --wms-monitor [WMS_MONITOR]
+                        IP and port of workflow management system to monitor the execution of snakemake (e.g. http://127.0.0.1:5000
+                        (default: None)
+  --scheduler-ilp-solver {PULP_CBC_CMD,PULP_CHOCO_CMD}
                         Specifies solver to be utilized when selecting ilp- scheduler. (default: COIN_CMD)